 If comfort food had to be categorized down to one single dish it would have to be mashed potatoes.
 Effortlessly simple and comforting, eating a big plate of mashed potatoes is like wrapping your self up in one of Grandma's blankets.
-No surprises here, Ree Drummond, the Pioneer Woman, has a killer recipe for creamy mashed potatoes that are filled with secret ingredients.
-(Okay to be fair they won't be secrets after we tell you, but mum's the word when you make these for your next dinner).
+No surprises here, Ree Drummond, the Pioneer Woman, has a killer recipe for creamy mashed potatoes that is filled with secret ingredients.
+(Okay to be fair, they won't be secrets after we tell you, but mum's the word when you make these for your next dinner).

 How to Make the Pioneer Woman's Mashed Potatoes

 Before we even turn on the stove we have to prepare the potatoes.
 The best potato for the job are russet potatoes or yukon gold potatoes due to their high-starch content.
 More starch means more smooth and creamy texture.
 This specific recipe uses five pounds of potatoes which need to be peeled and rinsed under cold water to remove any dirt or peels.

 Ree likes to chop the potatoes into fourths before adding them into a large pot filled with simmering water.
 This is something that we seems to differ on.
 In our experience potatoes that are added to simmering water and cooked seems to cook unevenly compared to potatoes added to cool water then brought to a boil.
 We'll stick with our way and Ree with hers.

 Once the potatoes are fork-tender (which just means you can easily pierce the potato chunks with a fork), drain the spuds in a colander and discard the water.
 Place the potatoes back in the dry pot and place on the stove over low heat, letting the potatoes steam.

 Now it's time to mash!
 Grab your potato masher (yes, we are doing this with our hands) and start to mash away.
 Ree swears that using a handheld masher is better than using an electric mixer because the mixer tends to turn the potatoes gummy.